xiaoyifang/goldendict-ng/website/docs/ui_fulltextsearch.md

 Search modes

 * "Default" — This follows the [xapian search syntax](https://xapian.org/docs/queryparser.html).
-* "Plain text" - mode like "Whole words" but every word in search line can be treated as word fragment.
 * "Wildcards" - xpaian "wildcard" mode which mean it only supports the prefix wildcards like "hell*".

 "Available dictionaries in group" - here you can view how many dictionaries in the current group are suitable for full-text search, how many dictionaries already indexed and how many dictionaries wait for indexing.